post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

  : This document

  Comment:
- : Combining secp256r1 ECDH with pre-standards version of MLKEM768
+ : Combining secp256r1 ECDH with pre-standards version of ML-KEM-768

 --- back

 # Change log

 * draft-kwiatkowski-tls-ecdhe-mlkem-02:
-  * Change Kyber name to MLKEM
+  * Change Kyber name to ML-KEM

 * draft-kwiatkowski-tls-ecdhe-kyber-01: Fix size of key shares generated by the client and the server